-Keeping in mind that over 3 million pilgrims attend Hajj in a small place, it sounds logical that it could be both dangerous and frustrating, as some things that could take a few minutes, take hours and that can make someone impatient.
-Many people who embark on this journey are not prepared for the experience and what to expect.
+Keeping in mind that close to 3 million pilgrims attend Hajj in a small place, it sounds logical that it could be both dangerous and frustrating, as some things that could take a few minutes take hours, and that can make someone impatient.
+Many people who embark on this journey are unprepared for the experience and what to expect.

 So, in order to make the whole process a little bit easier, I have put a list of 10 essential things you should know before starting this beautiful journey.